What does Habitat for Humanity do?

 How does Habitat decide where to build?
 Can I ask for a specific location?

 HFHTS acquires land either through purchase or donation.
 Applicants who want to be part of our program will need to be open about the location of their future homes, and willing to live where we are currently building.
-Homeowners must first complete half of their "sweat equity" house and make half of their required down payment propt to becoming eligible to selecting a lot.
+Homebuyers must first complete half of their "sweat equity" house and make half of their required down payment propt to becoming eligible to selecting a lot.

 How long is it from the time I apply for a home until I close and move in?

-Typically, families close on and move into their homes about 18-24 months after their initial application is submitted.
+Typically, homebuyers close on and move into their homes about 18-24 months after their initial application is submitted.
 Since our program relies on sponsors to funds houses and community volunteers to help construct them, this timeframe may slow down slightly due various factors.
 This timeframe allows applicants to plan for their move, complete the "sweat equity" hours required by our program, and participate fully in the construction of their own homes.

 For more information on other community services offered, contact: